2024–25 Australian region cyclone season: Tropical Cyclone Robyn

-Tropical Low 02U

-On 9 December, the BoM reported that Tropical Low 02U formed to the north of the Pilbara coast.
-It dissipated on 12 December.

-Tropical Low 06U

-At 9 a.m. on 21 December, a low pressure system formed in the Coral Sea, and the Joint Typhoon Warning Center labeled the disturbance 96P.
-At 8 p.m. on 21 December, the Australian Bureau of Meteorology upgraded it to a tropical depression and labeled it 06U.
-06U dissipated on 23 December.

 Tropical Low 07U

 Late on 23 December, the JTWC began to monitor an area of convection approximately 99 nmi southeast of the Cocos (Keeling) Islands.
 At the time, it had a weakly defined centre, and was within an environment of warm sea surface temperatures, low vertical wind shear, and good dual-channel divergence aloft.
 The BoM subsequently started to monitor it, designating it as 07U.
 Over the next few days, the tropical low began to organize as it moved westwards, with persistent convection over its consolidating centre as shear began to increase.
 As a result, the JTWC issued a TCFA on 07U by 26 December.
 Late on the same day, the BoM began to issue advisories on 07U, as gale-force winds developed to the west of the system, but did not meet their naming criteria.
 Nonetheless, the JTWC upgraded the system to a tropical storm early on 27 December, designating it as 05S.
 Moving east-southeast, the system began to weaken, as increasing wind shear led to its centre becoming exposed, separating from its deep convection.
 By the next day, deep convection was redeveloping in its ill-defined centre, before becoming fully exposed once again, prompting the JTWC to issue its final advisory six hours later.
 The BoM, however, continued to track 07U as it moved southward, before issuing their final advisory early on 29 December.
 The tropical low was last noted at 31 December, when it moved outside the Australian area of responsibility.